deephdc/deep-docs/source/user/howto/rclone.rst

 .. important::
-    The rclone.conf file should be in your host, i.e. outside of container. **DO NOT STORE IT IN THE CONTAINER** (e.g. if you use uDocker, it will be stored in your filesystem, even being in the container).
+    The rclone.conf file should be in your host, i.e. outside of container. **DO NOT STORE IT IN THE CONTAINER**

 Then one has two options: